Part 1: Superconductivity saves the day

 In addition to the zero electrical resistance, superconductivity has additional consequences, which I will struggle to illustrate here.
 The electrons themselves are particles called fermions (protons and neutrons are also fermions by the way, all building blocks of everyday-matter are fermions), which have the weird property that two of them cannot be in exactly the same state.
 This realization together with postulating another internal degree of freedom – the spin of the electron – ultimately explained the periodic table of elements and as such might be held amongst the highest scientific achievements of all time.
 The fermionic nature of electrons is also essential to describe semiconductors and metals.

 However, two electrons bound by an attractive force form something much like an atom (think hydrogen atom and substitute the proton with another electron).
 This atom doesn’t behave like a fermion, but like a different type of particle, the boson.
 While two fermions cannot be in the same state, bosons can be, in fact due to quantum statistics they prefer it.
 The textbook example of a boson is the photon.
 Photons will bunch together into the same quantum state in phenomena such as lasing.
 In the superconductor, all Cooper pairs collapse into one massive ground state forming a so-called Cooper pair condensate.
 Basically the electrical conductivity is mediated by one collective quantum state of all Cooper pairs.
-This solves the problem of having many degrees of freedom because the Cooper pair condensate, while consisting of many particles only has one degree of freedom.
-An island of superconductor actually has gazillions of cooper pairs but its state can be characterized by a single number.
+This solves the problem of having many degrees of freedom because the Cooper pair condensate, while consisting of many particles only has two degree of freedom.
+An island of superconductor is characterized by two parameters: The number of cooper pairs on the island and the superconducting phase of the condensate.
+Writing down the state of a normal-metal island is quite a bit more complicated.
 Probably this blog article is too long and confusing but this is one of the most amazing features of quantum mechanics in my opinion and I wanted to share it!

 Quantum dots: “real” artificial atoms? *